There’s plenty of things to do in Dun Laoghaire and there are endless things to do a short spin from the town.

 Away from the breezy waterfront, the People’s Park is a delightful oasis.
 Opened in 1890, it is free to visit and open daily from 8am.

 Features include the Victorian gatehouse, tea rooms in the former pavilion and a regular weekend market.
-It’s a beautifully landscaped public space covering 2 hectares (4.9 acres) and is perfect for a stroll or sitting and people-watching.
+It’s a beautifully landscaped public space covering 2 hectares (4.9 acres) and is perfect for a stroll or for sitting and people-watching.

 The park also has a fragrant garden for the blind with a safe walking trail.
 Two restored Victorian fountains create an attractive focal point and there’s a newly equipped children’s playground.